nnstreamer/nnstreamer/Documentation/how-to-write-testcase.md

+---
+title: How to write Test Cases
+...

 # Case 1: gst-launch based test cases (bash unit test)

 1. If you don't have a corresponding testcase group, yet (subdirectory in nnstreamer.git/tests/)